Death and funeral of Prince Philip, Duke of Edinburgh: Canada

 A 41-gun salute was fired outside the grounds of Rideau Hall, by The Cameron Highlanders of Ottawa (Duke of Edinburgh's Own), and a recital by the Dominion Carillonneur on the Peace Tower carillon followed the national ceremony.

 Memorial services in Halifax, Nova Scotia, and Toronto, Ontario, were also broadcast online, with the former service featuring a eulogy by Lieutenant Governor Arthur LeBlanc.
-The Premier of British Columbia at the time, John Horgan, stated the Prince "left an indelible mark" when he toured the province and "he will be especially remembered for the important work he did in helping to establish the Khutzeymateen Provincial Park as a sanctuary for grizzly bears."
-The Speaker of the Legislative Assembly of the Northwest Territories, Frederick Blake Jr., also expressed his sympathies.

 Australia

 A 41-gun salute was observed outside Parliament House in Australia on the afternoon of 10 April.
 A small church service was held in St Andrew's Cathedral, Sydney, on 11 April, for Australian officials to pay respect to the Duke.
 Another memorial service led by Archbishop Geoffrey Smith was held at St. Peter's Cathedral, Adelaide on 18 April, and was attended by South Australian dignitaries.

 New Zealand

 A 41-gun salute was observed in New Zealand from Point Jerningham at noon on 11 April.
 On 13 April, MPs in New Zealand convened to pay tribute to him, including performing a waiata.

 A state memorial service was also held at Wellington Cathedral of St. Paul on 21 April, led by Archbishop Philip Richardson.
 Speakers during the service included Prime Minister Jacinda Ardern and Governor-General Dame Patsy Reddy.
 The current and former governors-general, prime ministers, parliamentarians, and the high commissioners from Australia and the United Kingdom attended the congregation.